Getting to Know the AP Art and Design Course

 - Skill Category 1: Inquiry and Investigation

-- Skill Category 2: Making through Practice, Experimentation, and Investigation
+- Skill Category 2: Making through Practice, Experimentation, and Revision

 - Skill Category 3: Communication and Reflection